choorhong/brachiosaurus-b710/README.md

 2. `yarn start`

 ## How to setup database:
-Skip to step 3 if you have postgres installed.
+Skip below 4 steps if you have postgres installed and `psql` configured.

 1. Download and install [Postgres](https://postgresapp.com/).
 2. Open up the Postgres app and click "initialize".